 “It’s only 7 minutes by train from London Bridge,” she rejoiced

 It wasn’t that she bloody loved London Bridge, it was just nice to be 7 minutes from anywhere, that wasn’t a prison or as I mentioned earlier a hideous dystopia.

 In the process of moving, she had made several trips between the two places, and so was well aware of the distance between them.
-Now, I have written this short history by means of a tenuous introduction, building up to the tale I am about to tell.
+Now, I have written this short history by means of a tenuous introduction.
+You might be wondering what all this has to do with one quick drink.
+Well i’m building up to the harrowing tale I am about to tell, and what happens when one quick drink goes wrong.
 I don’t know if it was really needed, or if it enhances this story in any way, but it certainly feels good to get it off my chest.